openenclave/openenclave/docs/GettingStartedDocs/Samples.md

          -rw-r--r-- 1 youradminusername youradminusername  440 Aug  6 17:56 Makefile
          ....

- Note: As part of the sample configuratino process, samples/config.mak was created to help setup environment for use in building samples.
+ Note: As part of the sample configuration process, samples/config.mak was created to help setup environment for use in building samples.